KleinerHacker/unity-ui-ex/README.md

 * `UINotification` - A simple temporary shown notification

 ### Input
-* `UIInputPresenter` - Present inputs like buttons based on active system (see project settings -> UI Input)
 * `UIButtonInput` - Direct Input for a Button
 * `UIToggleInput` - Direct Input for a Toggle
 * `UIToggleGroupInput` - Direct Input for a complete Toggle Group